PorkyJames/PorkyJames/README.md

 # Hi there 👋

 I am a motivated student at App-Academy based in the Monterey County, California.
-I have a BA in Political Science with a Concentration in Pre-Law and previously worked in two prestigious Immigration Law firms as a Paralegal prior to making the switch to Full Stack Development.
+I have a BA in Political Science with a Concentration in Pre-Law and previously worked in Immigration Law as a Paralegal prior to making the switch to Full Stack Development.

 Some of my interests include exploring new cities, snowboarding, and rock climbing.
 I love picking up new hobbies and learning new skills as well!